-Students may also investigate whether or not a curriculum includes clinical experience through an internship or practicum.
-This practical experience typically takes place at local facility and may help students make professional contacts to find work.
+- Students may also investigate whether or not a curriculum includes clinical experience through an internship or practicum, which typically takes place at a local facility and may help students make professional contacts to find work after graduation.

 Phlebotomy Technician Certificate